Dr Steven Coen

 Call or email to have an initial discussion about your needs and what you would like to get out of therapy, without any obligation.
 If you are happy to continue, we will meet for a more detailed assessment and begin treatment.

-Steven meets with clients at consulting rooms in Bloomsbury, central London; 5 minutes walk from several stations, including Euston and Goodge Street.
+Steven meets with clients at consulting rooms in Bloomsbury, central London; 5 minutes walk from several stations, including Euston and Goodge Street and tottenham court road.